AutoTAMP: Autoregressive Task and Motion Planning with LLMs as Translators and Checkers: RESULTS

+We find that most failures for LLM Task Planning methods result from task execution time violation and sequencing of actions for long-horizon tasks.
+For example, Chip's Challenge requires the robot to efficiently collect keys for future doors.
+Also, the Naive Task Planning method fails to avoid collisions in the multi-agent scenarios.
+Failures for methods that translate to STL primarily are due to incorrect translation; while our re-prompting techniques help address this issue, there remain cases of poor translation.

-\textbf{Syntactic and Semantic Checkers}\quad In Table~\ref{tab:result_table1} and \ref{tab:result_table2}, we also evaluate the impact of syntactic and semantic error correction on using LLMs to translate to STL.
+\textbf{Ablation Studies}\quad In Table~\ref{tab:results-table-single-agent} and Table~\ref{tab:results-table-multi-agent}, we evaluate the impact of syntactic and semantic error correction on using LLMs to translate to STL.
 The results show that translation with no error correction has modest success across task scenarios, but both syntactic and semantic error correction significantly improve performance; this trend is present across all scenarios.

-\textbf{Fine-tuned NL2TL Translation Model}\quad Prior work (NL2TL \citep{NL2TL}) has investigated translating from natural language to STL via a modular pipeline that utilizes a fine-tuned LLM.
-While incorporating NL2TL into our AutoTAMP framework was not part of our primary investigation, we report here its impact on task success in Table~\ref{tab:ablation_table_nl2tl}.
-The top three rows report AutoTAMP + NL2TL with ablations over syntactic and semantic re-prompting.
-The bottom three rows report the original ablation results of AutoTAMP without NL2TL.
-We see that integrating NL2TL generally provides a modest improvement.
-However, it is exciting that AutoTAMP appears competitive without the use of a fine-tuned model since it does not rely on a targeted dataset or additional offline training.

-\section{Related Work}
+We also evaluate replacing a pre-trained LLM for translation with a state-of-the-art modular translation pipeline, NL2TL, that uses a smaller LLM (T5-large) fine-tuned on a multi-domain corpus of 30K examples of instructions paired with their corresponding temporal logic expressions \cite{NL2TL}; the error correction steps were still performed by GPT-4.
+Integrating NL2TL performs similarly to using a pre-trained LLM for translation, providing a modest improvement in HouseWorld2 and Rover.
+We note that incorporating the two re-prompting techniques for error correction is competitive with fine-tuning since we do not rely on additional data or training.

+\textbf{3D Simulation} In supplemental videos, we demonstrate plans generated via AutoTAMP in two 3D simulated environments: a drone navigation scenario that requires reasoning about height, and a tabletop color sorting manipulation scenario.
+We did not incorporate the semantic check for these demos.
+The STL planner is directly applicable to the drone scenario using timed waypoints, as done in the 2D experiments.
+For manipulation tasks, we integrated a simple discrete planner to handle the dynamics mode transitions.
+We discuss this more in Section \ref{sec:conclusion}.

+\textbf{Physical Demonstrations} We demonstrate AutoTAMP on physical differential-drive robots via the remotely-accessible Robotarium platform \cite{robotarium} for the Overcooked, Rover, Wall, and Chip's Challenge scenarios.
+We track the planned trajectories using a low-level controller that also includes a control barrier function to prevent collisions between robots.
+This controller and the underlying nonlinear dynamics induce a tracking error; we account for this by padding obstacles at planning time.
+Obstacles are displayed in the robot workspace using an overhead projector.
+These physical demos provide evidence that our method can be applied to real-world navigation task and motion planning.
+They are included as part of supplemental videos.

+\section{RELATED WORK}